SriniVest/Face-Recognition-and-Emotion-Analysis/README.md

-The Contents of this repository are taken from : https://github.com/oarriaga/face_classification
+Some of the contents of this repository are taken from : https://github.com/oarriaga/face_classification

 # Face Recognition and Emotion Recognition
 Real-time face detection and emotion/gender classification using fer2013/IMDB datasets with a keras CNN model and openCV.